mauerlaeufer/parser_c_89/Readme.md

 `lalrpop` offers a wide variety of great features like macros, abbreviations, Kleene star-like operators, etc. I didn't take advantage of most of these, as it was easier to follow the provided grammar without them.
 If one were inclined to optimize this project, they should probably start there.
 As in Lab 1, I use the external [logos](https://github.com/maciejhirsz/logos) lexer.

-### Language Selection

-I chose to parse the original C89 standard.
-This decision was mostly driven by curiosity about C, after quickly hacking together a simple while-language and realizing that it would be a doable challenge.

-In the end, I learned a lot about C itself and a little bit about how smart people write grammars for programming languages.
-It was interesting to see how a C file is structured internally.

 ### Notes About the Process

 Most of the actual work involved figuring out `lalrpop`, setting up basic functionality, and getting it to parse something.
 This worked surprisingly well, with a few caveats that were mostly related to recursive `enums`, which Rust doesn't allow.
 Introducing redirection via the `Box` concept solved this.